-We are dependent upon lead generation strategies, including offering open source and free trials of our products, to generate sales opportunities.
+We are dependent upon lead generation strategies, including offering free use of some of our product features and free trials of some of our paid features.
 These strategies may not be successful in continuing to generate sufficient sales opportunities necessary to increase our revenue.
-Many users never convert from the open source or free trials to the paid versions of our products.
+Many users never convert from the free use model or from free trials to the paid versions of our products.
 To the extent that users do not become, or we are unable to successfully attract, paying customers, we will not realize the intended benefits of these marketing strategies and our ability to grow our revenue will be adversely affected.